Tracy-LeeOberem/Connect-Four-Mini-Game/README.md

 A small mini game, Connect Four designed using Java.

 ## Decription:
 Developed a interactive Connect Four game using Java.
-Supporting both two-player and single-player modes, with a AI component included for single-player mode.
+Supporting both two-player and single-player modes, with a AI component included for the single-player mode.

 ## Features:
 The game features a simple interface that allows players to drop disks into a 7x6 grid